theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/06-june/2024-06-happenings-text.md

 30 June ~ Marley and Me ~ 2008 ~ 1h 55m ~ Family, Drama
 A family learns important life lessons from its adorable by naughty and neurotic dog.
 Director: David Frankel ~ Stars: Owen Wilson, Jennifer Aniston, Eric Dane, Kathleen Turner

+## Martha Nell

+Library Corner New Acquisitions May 2024

+Martha Nell Beatty

+The Girl Who Lived: A Thrilling Suspense Novel M 2017 Christopher Grayson
+See Trish Otstott’s review in this issue

+Trust F 2022
+Herman Diaz
+A Pulitzer Prize winner, this book includes four linked narratives in different styles.
+Ultimately, it’s about money, power and greed in New York in the 1920s.

+The Seven Sisters Series

+ Lucinda Riley wrote eight novels between 2014 and 2023 for this series..
+The last book of the series was published just three weeks before Riley’s death.
+The books tell the story of adopted sisters, who after the death of their billionaire father, set out to find their heritage.
+Sixth sisters are each given a clue.
+But there is also the question of the seventh sister.
+Who is she and where is she.

+ Added to our library are:

+The Shadow Sister F 2018

+The Sun Sister F 2021

+The Missing Sister F 2021

+Atlas: The Story of Pa Salt F 2023

+The Seven Sisters Series Collection: The Missing Sister and Atlas (2023)

+And poetry:

+Such Color: New and Selected Poems P 2022
+Tracy K..
+Smith
+The former Poet Laureate, Smith confronts America’s racism and injustices

+The Hurting Kind P 2022
+Ada Limon
+Limon confronts isolation, grief and the uncertainties of life.

+## Homa

+Homa Goodzari
+Massage and Healing

+Twice a month, Homa Goodarzi comes to The Heritage to give massages in a designated room in the former Health Center.
+Her massages are a bit more---she provides healing at the same time.
+Once when I went to see Homa, I was seething from a conversation with someone who had been insolent (no one here).
+She calmed me down as she worked on the tight muscles in my shoulders.
+Homa calls what she does the therapeutic massage technique.

+You know someone is good when you are delighted when you see the person’s name on your calendar.

+Homa has sign up sheets outside the dining room.

+Note: Most Tuesdays you can have a complementary hand massage in Friendship Hall at 1:30pm with Roxana.

+## Cuba 2016 Martha Nell Beatty
+Cuba ~ A brief interlude for tourists

+Martha Nell Beatty

+“Every magazine and newspaper travel section has had an article about Cuba this year Writers threw around adjectives like seductive, aging beauty, romantic, creative.
+They worry (rightly) about how the present infrastructure can handle the rapidly increasing interest in visiting the so-close island nation.“ This is what I wrote in 2016.

+All the enthusiasm was because Cuba after 54 years of hostility between the US and Cuba, normalization of relations occurred under Obama.
+Tour companies scrambled to organize tours, cruise lines quickly added stops, and airlines Increased direct flights from. the US mostly from Florida.
+A friend and I signed up for one of those tours at the end March.
+We arrived in the third largest city in Cuba just as the Obama family arrived in Cuba.
+The last US President to visit Cuba had been Calvin Coolidge, 86 years before

+Was Cuba ready for an influx of American tourists?
+For us, I can say mostly yes—except for one deplorable hotel and the nightmare at Havana’s airport.

+ Hotels generally set the tone of a tour.
+We stayed in three hotels that were vastly different.
+The first was a “boutique” hotel in Camaguey on a busy square.
+The lobby and rooms were pleasant.
+The best part was the rooftop dining room.
+Here food was limited and service earnest and on the way to improvement.
+The hotel was certainly acceptable.

+ Our second hotel was a seaside resort outside of Cienfuegos.
+I could only imagine what this hotel must have once been and what it could be.
+But it was barely acceptable.
+My room had a sea view with a private terrace, which was unkempt and had no furniture.
+I could only enjoy the view through dirty windows.
+The front desk was rude and its most used word was “no.” Thankfully, the only meal we had at the hotel was breakfast.
+Arriving in the dining room we found that someone had negated to turn on the machine that produced hot water for tea and coffee and so no hot drinks.

+Our hotel in Havana was the Melia Cohiba, part of a Spanish chain and basically was first class.
+Again, our only meals here were breakfast and they were outstanding.
+The buffet breakfast was incredibly impressive.
+Eight kinds of fresh juices from cucumber to papaya, four kinds of yogurt drinks.
+Omelet station.
+Tons of fruit, pastries, meats, beans and rice.
+A mimosa was available for an extra price.

+Dining outside the hotels was often a fun and unique experience.
+The meals we particularly enjoyed were in paladars—family run restaurants in their homes.
+We were served lots of fish and even lobster.
+The best was in Cientuegos, where the special treat at the end was three-year old rum accompanied with a cigar.

+We had some first-rate experiences that gave us an insight into what Cuba offered: A walking tour of the old city, a UNESCO Heritage Site, with an architect.
+A vist to the company class of the Camaguey Ballet School.
+A special concert with Cuban musicians and a Russian conductor.
+A visit to the studio of the “Picasso of the Caribbean” Jose Fuster.
+Drives in the impeccable 1950’s convertibles.

+The challenges were the fact that US credit cards were not accepted and our cash had to be changed into Cuban pesos.
+To make it more interesting in there are two currencies—one for nationals and one for tourists.
+Of course, the Cubans got better rates.
+As our guide said many times, “It’s complicado.”

+Often it’s the departure from a place that we remember, if it is especially negative.
+We spent over seven hours at Havana’s Airport waiting for our charter flight on a Cuban airline, Xtra Airline.
+The information board was useless, the staff uninformed.
+There were a couple of places where you could buy, coffee, beer soft drink and sandwiches but no restaurants or bars.
+My friend needed a wheelchair to get to the plane.
+Since there were none, they took us in an ambulance.
+We were among the few who made our connections in Miami.

+But then in 2019, Trump’s administration pulled the curtain down on tourist travel for Americans as well as curtailing American business dealings with the island.
+Suddenly, tour companies had to cancel their tours, cruise lines stopped their calls, airlines cut back on flights.
+Once again, Cuba, only 95 miles from Florida seemed like a distant land.
+Once again it has become elusive, enigmatic.